akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-# STUDENT QUESTIONS FOR SELECTED CHAPTERS
+# APPENDICES / STUDENT QUESTIONS FOR SELECTED CHAPTERS

 *These focus on the most pedagogically rich chapters.*
 *The optional **Knight’s Challenge** is a deeper question.*